 XML E-Billing version 2

 These formats create LEDES files and appear with the .xml file extension and DO ALLOW for line-by-line item approvals and adjustments by the client in LawVu.

 We don't officially support LEDES 98 (with no B/BI) or LEDES 2000.
 We offer limited support for LEDES 98B and LEDES 98BI

 Minimum acceptance criteria

 Ledes files can be configured to contain certain attributes from your practice management system.
-To submit ledes files and then relate it to matters in LawVu, please ensure they contain the following attributes as a minimum:
+To submit ledes files and then relate them to matters in LawVu, please ensure they contain the following attributes as a minimum:

 For matter linking:

-Client ID (aka, your organisation name)
+Client ID (aka, your organization name)